Sir Alfred Munnings (1878-1959)

 1918 Commissioned by Paul Konody to paint Canadian Cavalry Brigade in France.
 Significantly, includes a portrait of General Jack Seely on his horse Warrior.
 Returns to London, rents studio in Glebe Place from November.

 1919 Sale of pre-war Cornwall works at Royal Academy Summer Exhibition and at James Connell & Sons Bond Street Gallery enables purchase of Castle House, Dedham for £1,800.
-Meets Violet McBride at Richmond Horse show, July.
+Meets Violet McBride at the Richmond Horse show in July.

 1921 Exhibition at the Alpine Club Gallery, Pictures of the Belvoir Hunt and other Scenes of English Life.
 Frost & Reed start publishing prints of Munnings’ work.